 Charleston Southern University, formerly Baptist College at Charleston, is one of the largest accredited, private universities in South Carolina.
-Affiliated with the South Carolina Baptist Convention, the University offers five undergraduate degrees (61 majors) and five graduate degree programs and enrolls 3,200 students.
-The University has graduated more than 18,000 students in its almost 50-year history.
+Affiliated with the South Carolina Baptist Convention, the University offers five undergraduate degrees (48 majors) and 9 graduate degree programs and enrolls 3,400 students.
+The University has graduated more than 18,000 students in its 50-year history.

 The urgent need for another college in the Lowcountry became a matter of active and organized consideration in 1954.
 South Carolina Baptists made its establishment a matter of official deliberation at a meeting of the General Board in September 1955.